agarbato/unicloud/README.md

  - Fast and simple way to add replicas to your files thanks to docker.
  - Central API Server to register clients, record logs, manage shares
  - Bi-directional Sync thanks to [Unison](https://www.cis.upenn.edu/~bcpierce/unison/)
+ - Sync from local replica server and save bandwidth syncing from the nearest replica.
  - Log sync events filtered by status, changes etc.
  - Simple file Manager for shares
  - Sync Threshold warning